antionio/Dodge-The-Cars/README.md

 TODO:

+Must have:
 - Pause game with back button and show a "pause menu"
 - Improve the "game over" screen (touch screens can't use it now)

+Optional:
+- Add link to sturdyhelmetgames.com (Android)
+- Add link to Twitter and Facebook (Android)
+- Add "powered by libGDX" image :)